Grenada: Etymology

-The origin of the name "Grenada" is obscure, but it is likely that Spanish sailors named the island for the Andalusian city of Granada.
+The origin of the name "Grenada" is obscure, but it is likely that Spanish sailors named the island for the city of Granada.
 The name "Granada" was recorded by Spanish maps in the 1520s and referred to the islands to the north as Los Granadillos ("Little Granadas"); although those named islands were deemed the property of the King of Spain, there are no records to suggest the Spanish ever attempted to settle Grenada.
 The French maintained the name (as "La Grenade" in French) after settlement and colonisation in 1649.
 On 10 February 1763, the island of La Grenade was ceded to the British under the Treaty of Paris.
 The British renamed it "Grenada", one of many place-name anglicisations they made there.

-It carried at least two other European names during the Age of Discovery.
-The island was given its first by Christopher Columbus who sighted it on his third voyage to the region in 1498 and named it "La Concepción" in honour of the Virgin Mary.
+The island was given its first European name by Christopher Columbus who sighted it on his third voyage to the region in 1498 and named it "La Concepción" in honour of the Virgin Mary.
 It is said that he may have actually named it "Assumpción", but it is uncertain, as he is said to have sighted what are now Grenada and Tobago from a distance and named them both at the same time.
 However, it became accepted that he named Tobago "Assumpción" and Grenada "La Concepción".
 The year after, Italian explorer Amerigo Vespucci travelled through the region with the Spanish explorer Alonso de Ojeda and mapmaker Juan de la Cosa.
 Vespucci is reported to have renamed the island "Mayo", although this is the only map where the name appears.

-The indigenous Arawak that once lived on the island before the arrival of the Europeans gave the name Camajuya.
+The indigenous Arawak who once lived on the island before the arrival of the Europeans gave the name Camajuya.